CalvinG21/faithBook/README.md

 # Testing

 Express API was tested using mocha and chai.
-React was tested using Unit Tests and Snapshot tests
+React Frontend was tested using Unit Tests and Snapshot tests